lighthouse64/Pixel-Dungeon-Documentation/README.md

 # Pixel-Dungeon-Documentation
-Documentation for the Pixel Dungeon Codebase
+Documentation goes on the wiki.